 Civil Court Fees

-Both electronic and paper filings are subject to the appropriate filing fee.
+Filings are subject to the appropriate filing fee.
 Fees can be paid online with a valid credit or debit card or in-person at the courthouse.

-Note: Many legal issues are time sensitive and contain strict deadlines.
+Many legal issues are time sensitive and contain strict deadlines.
 If you are unsure about whether deadlines apply to your legal problem, you should seek immediate legal advice from an attorney.

 Help from Court Employees